 Dollar for dollar, some customers offer more than others across the lifetime of the business relationship.
 Recognizing and appreciating your MVPs (most valuable players) will help you make sure that they’re not the ones who end up churning.

-Closing the loop
+Closing the loop and reducing customer attrition

 Once you’ve predicted whether a customer is at risk of churning, closing the loop with those at-risk customers is the critical next step.
 Predict iQ can help you create alerts and tickets for customers in various states of unhappiness with your products or services.

-For example, you can set a target which requires all tickets for customers with an 80% likelihood to churn to be resolved within 24 hours.
+For example, you can set a target that requires all tickets for customers with an 80% likelihood to churn to be resolved within 24 hours.
 If you get a low score on an experience survey and the churn threshold is triggered for a specific customer, Qualtrics automatically generates a ticket requiring specific attention and immediate resolution.

 With Qualtrics and the action-planning module, you can go beyond continuously reacting to customer pain, taking insights from the closed-loop process to drive system-wide improvements that avoid customer issues altogether.
 Employees can collaborate with others, tag owners, set deadlines, and even supply step-by-step guidance.